 This is achieved by providing a Relay Responsible List to the higher layer for any broadcast or multicast PDU that is received.
 This tells the higher layers which nodes it needs to re-broadcast to.
-Handling this is described in STANAG 5066 Annex R (Routing Sublayer).
+Handling this is described in STANAG 5066 Annex R (Routing Sublayer), which makes use of next hop table information to correctly.